Last updated on November 20, 2025

 MTG Arena Green Color Challenge 1

-Last but certainly not least is green picking up the rear, headed by the huntress Vivien Reid.
+Last but certainly not least is green at the bottom, headed by the huntress Vivien Reid.
 This color is all about big creatures to trample your opponent into the dirt.
-When you start your challenges in green, this is what you’re heading in with:
+When you start your challenges in green, this is what you head in with:

-And, finally, once you’ve stampeded over your opponents and completed green’s challenges, this is what you’ll be rewarded with:
+And once you stampede over your opponents and complete green’s challenges, this is your reward:

 The Final Challenge: Dual-Colored Decks

-If you do encounter this bug, be sure to report it to WotC!
+If you do encounter any bugs, be sure to report it to WotC!

 Kicking Color Challenge Butt